Student Media Services

-The MAC Lab offers free web space and development services to all allocated clubs and organizations on campus.
-We can develop your club a brand new website from design to implementation.
-We also manage updates to existing club websites for you.
-You can request a website using our Website Request form.
+The MAC Lab offers free web development services to all allocated clubs and organizations on campus.
+You can request a website using our project request form.

 Our creative team will work with your group to create event posters, t-shirt designs, logos, and more.
-Schedule an appointment by emailing firstname.lastname@example.org or by completing our online Work Request form.
+Schedule an appointment by emailing firstname.lastname@example.org or by completing our online project request form.
 Please allow ample time before your event for the creative process!

 Need to digitize video for class?
 Want to film a short video for YouTube?
-Thinking about starting a podcast?
 Stop by and talk with one of our audio/video experts; you can even sign out a video camera or a handheld recorder for your projects.
 CalCard required for lending.

 The Mac Lab employ students under the federal and state work-study Programs and as part-time Student Association Inc. (SAI) employees.
 Volunteers are accepted at all times, and internships are available.
-For more information about the Mac Lab, contact Koury Lape (email@example.com) at 724-938-4515.
+For more information about the Mac Lab, contact Pam DelVerne at email@example.com or phone 724-938-5973.

 Working closely with the Cal Times, Cal U students have the opportunity to showcase their photojournalism skills by using professional photography equipment to document happenings around campus and the community.
-Their photos are displayed in a public Flickr photo gallery, and are used in a variety of campus publications, including the Cal Times and the Monocal, our university yearbook.
+Their photos are displayed in a public Flickr photo gallery, and are used in a variety of campus publications.

 For more information on student photography opportunities, contact Jeff Helsel (firstname.lastname@example.org) at 724-938-4303.